TheEliForbes/cronus-monitoring/scripts/README.md

 # Scripts

-This is a collection of scripts that may come in handy when developing or using the stack.
+This is a collection of scripts that our developers have found useful when using the stack.